 A comprehensive suite of allied health services and therapies are also available to help seniors maximise independence and remain active and healthy.
 GLCH offers flexible services including physiotherapy, podiatry, exercise physiology, occupational therapy, personal trainers and a range of fitness groups that aim to improve mobility, manage chronic illness and pain and improve fitness.

-“The professional team at Gippsland Lakes Community Health are available to support people as they age to remain happy, healthy and valued,” Ms Medson said.
+“The professional team at Gippsland Lakes Complete Health are available to support people as they age to remain happy, healthy and valued,” Ms Medson said.
 “We’re ready to assist people with their enquiries regarding our services for seniors, call us today or visit www.glch.org.au for further details.”